fauna/fauna-go/README.md

 }
 ```

-In query results, the driver represents an event source as a `fauna.EventSource` value.
+In query results, the driver represents an event source as an `EventSource` value.

-To start a stream from a query result, call `Stream()` and pass the `fauna.EventSource`.
+To start a stream from a query result, call `Stream()` and pass the `EventSource`.
 This lets you output a stream alongside normal query results:

 ```go